murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 *****************

 ..
 IMPORTANT::
-   It is important that the ``matlab`` binary is available in ``$PATH``.
+   The ``matlab`` binary should be available in ``$PATH``.

 Installing `Matlab <https://www.mathworks.com/products/matlab.html>`_ is beyond the scope of this document.
 To install Matlab, please follow the instructions on the Mathworks `site <https://docs.galaxyproject.org/en/latest/admin/production.html>`_.
+Make sure to install the toolboxes listed in the requirements section above.

 Installing Bioformats Tools
 ***************************